17 Struggles You’ll Recognize If You’re Always The Reliable One

 sad man with head in hands

 Carrying the title of “the reliable one” is like wearing a suit of armor.
 Sure, it’s protective, but it’s also suffocating.
 You’re the pillar everyone leans on, but pillars don’t get to move.
-This constant pressure to maintain your dependability isn’t just tiring; it’s a silent battle with the expectation to always be strong, always be there, even when you’re barely holding yourself together.
+According to Psychology Today, this constant pressure to maintain your dependability is tiring.
+It’s a silent battle with the expectation to always be strong, always be there, even when you’re barely holding yourself together.

 7. Decision fatigue is real.